lambda-nvda/lambdaNvda/README.md

 The current version of the addon has braille tables for the Italian language only but its interface is available both in Italian and Spanish right now.
 If you are a non-italian user of LAMBDA and you would like to contribute with translations in your language, feel free to contact the author (see below) or fork this project.

 **Please note:** This addon has been developed by Alberto Zanella as a voluntary activity.
 Nor the author or the contributors are involved in selling and / or development of the software Lambda.
 If you need more information about Lambda, or you need support on how to use it, please contact your local distributor.
-If you are encountering any difficulties using or installing this addon, please contact the author or use the "Issues" link on the Github project page.
+If you are encountering any difficulties when using or installing this addon, please contact the author or use the "Issues" link on the Github project page.

 ##Addon Features:

 ###Speech support:

 * Dialogs and menus are properly reported;
-* It speaks math formulas using the Lambda math engine, by this way the text on the editor sounds natural (i.e. "compound root 3 sep compound root 3 x plus 24, close compound root, minus 3 equals 0");
+* Natural speech support for math formulas using the Lambda math engine, i.e. "compound root 3 sep compound root 3 x plus 24, close compound root, minus 3 equals 0";
 * implemented the Reading by character, words, lines and Say All;
 * Speaks when a block of text is selected or extended (using CTRL+B and SHIFT+CTRL+B);
 * Speaks when moving in the text editor using standard Windows commands and Lambda-specific commands;
 * Both Extended and Short speech modes are supported (you can select it using the Tools menu in Lambda);
-* Special dialogs like structure mode, calculator, and matrix window are now correctly reported and NVDA reads correctly when moving around or new text is typed ;
+* Special dialogs like structure mode, calculator, and matrix window are now correctly reported and NVDA reads correctly when moving the cursor around or when new text is typed ;
 * Typing echo uses the Lambda text processor, so symbols and markers will be correctly reported.

 ###Braille support: